CompuTec/computec-docs/docs/processforce/user-guide/system-initialzation/general-settings/mrp-tab/mrp-related-configuration.md

 ![Min/Max order qty](./media/mrp-related-configuration/item-master-data-min-max.webp)

-The result of preferred vendors and minimum and maximum quantity is presented in the table below (click to enlarge).
+The result of preferred vendors, and minimum and maximum quantity is presented in the table below (click to enlarge).

 ![Results](./media/mrp-related-configuration/results.webp)